isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 * An interface is provided to fire events to the tested journey but events can also be sent by third-party systems such as Postman.
 * Only individuals flagged as "test profiles" in the Real-time Customer Profile Service will be allowed to enter the tested journey.
 See [](../building-journeys/testing-the-journey.md#create-test-profile).
 * The test mode is only available in draft journeys that use a namespace.
-Test mode needs to check if a person entering the journey is a test profile or not and thus must be able to reach the Data Platform.
+Test mode needs to check if a person entering the journey is a test profile or not and thus must be able to reach the Adobe Experience Platform.
 * The maximum number of test profiles than can enter a journey during a test session is 100.
 * When you disable the test mode, it empties the journeys from all people who entered it in the past or who are currently in it.
 It also clears the reporting.
 * You can enable/disable the test mode as many times as needed.